sujatamahar03/Implementing-a-Secure-Firmware-Update-Mechanism-for-IoT-Devices/README.md

 # Implementing-a-Secure-Firmware-Update-Mechanism-for-IoT-Devices

-# Implementing a Secure Firmware Update Mechanism for IoT Devices

 ## 📌 Overview
 This project demonstrates a **secure firmware update mechanism** for IoT devices using the **Zephyr Project OS**.
 The goal is to ensure firmware integrity, authenticity, and confidentiality by integrating: